 Major stock market indices continue to reach all-time highs on what now seems to be a regular basis.
 There has been much debate and speculation about what this means, and where the markets will go from here.
 While many pundits are calling for a pullback, we at Meeder believe this secular bull market still has “Room to Run.”
 There are several factors that could propel this market upward.

 The President-elect has vowed to make it his mission to bring jobs and business back to the United States.
 He has said that he will accomplish this by potentially exercising tariffs to discourage companies that try to take their products outside the U.S.

 Another way for corporations to improve their balance sheets may come in a more unconventional manner.
 Businesses may get some help from legislators in Washington D.C.
-One of the President’s major themes centers around putting the U.S. economy in a position to be more competitive on a global scale.
+One of the major themes of the President-elect’s campaign centered around putting the U.S. economy in a position to be more competitive on a global scale.
 One way to accomplish this is to decrease corporate tax rates.
 According to TaxFoundation.org, the U.S. currently has one of the highest marginal corporate tax rates in the world at 38.9%.
-This includes a 35% Federal rate, plus an average 3.9% state income tax rate.
+This includes a 35% Federal rate plus an average 3.9% state income tax rate.
 Only the United Arab Emirates at 55% and Puerto Rico at 39% stand ahead of the U.S. in a list of over 188 countries for the tax year of 2016.

 To learn more about other catalysts that we believe could give this current secular bull market “Room to Run,” please contact your Meeder representative today.